How we operate

-The NJR management team based at HQIP, is responsible for overall operational and contract management of the NJR and for supporting the work of the NJRSC and its sub-committees.
+The NJR management team, hosted by HQIP, is responsible for overall operational and contract management of the NJR and for supporting the work of the NJRSC and its sub-committees.

 The NJR Steering Committee, which usually meets four times per year, is responsible for overseeing the strategic direction and running of the NJR.
 It is an NHS England Committee of Experts.

 The NJR has grown considerably since 2002 and recognising its increased role and ability to support improvements in patient safety and clinical outcomes, the NJR reviewed its original mission statement and strategic goals as part of the development of the registry's plan from 2012 onwards.

 Where appropriate, relevant notifications/directives from HQIP and NHS England will also be posted here.

 The NJR recognises that security and confidentiality of data and information is a concern for all of us.
 Find out more ►